purplesandbox/TomeRaider/README.md

 In `config.py` make sure to add your database password and user name

 3 - Create .env file and generate your own API keys:
-- create .env file in the project folder and paste the following into the .env file:
+- create .env file in the project folder and paste the following into the .env file:<br />
         X-RapidAPI-Key=<br />
         X-RapidAPI-Host=<br />